 Spending a night in the Wadi Rum desert in Jordan

-The sunrise was around 5 am.
 If you are like me, and you like to take nice pictures of the places you are visiting, you will want to wake up early, as you will take some of the best pictures at sunrise.
 I loved that light.

 Spending a night in the Wadi Rum desert in Jordan

 Please note that it can be chilly, as the sand is cold.
 I caught a cold after 1 hour of walking barefoot through the desert.
-But it was worth it and the photos are so pretty.
+But it was worth it, and the photos are so pretty.
 My mom said she felt like crying.

 Spending a night in the Wadi Rum desert in Jordan